Salford

-Salford (/ˈsɒlfɚd/ SOL-fərd) is a city in Greater Manchester, England.
-The city is situated in a meander on the western bank of the River Irwell which forms its boundary with Manchester and its city centre.
-Landmarks in the city include the 100 Greengate skyscraper, the old town hall, cathedral and St Philips Church.
-It is the main settlement of the wider City of Salford metropolitan borough.
+Salford (/ˈsɒlfɚd/ SOL-fərd) is a city in Greater Manchester, England, on the western bank of the River Irwell which forms its boundary with Manchester city centre.
+Landmarks include the former town hall, Salford Cathedral, Salford Lads' Club and St Philip's Church.
+In 2021 it had a population of 129,794.
+The demonym for people from Salford is Salfordian.

+Salford is the main settlement of the wider City of Salford metropolitan borough, which incorporates Eccles, Pendlebury, Swinton and Walkden.